soundpress/RulesOfNYC/docs/c19/index.rst

       (ii) in the case of the insolvency of, or commencement of any proceeding by or against, the other party, either voluntary or involuntary, under the Bankruptcy Code, or relating to the insolvency, receivership, liquidation, or composition of the other party for the benefit of creditors.

+(e) Upon Owner/Agent's written notice, the Technology System Provider must remove the Technology System(s) in the requested vehicles on a schedule of at least (4) four vehicles per business day.

-(e) Upon the expiration or earlier termination of the contract, the Technology System Provider must remove the Technology System on the date reasonably agreed upon by the parties.
-Except where the Taxicab or Street Hail Livery Licensee terminates the contract pursuant to paragraphs one through five or subparagraph (ii) of paragraph eight of subdivision (d) of this section, or where the contract expires, the Technology System Provider may charge the Taxicab or Street Hail Livery Licensee a de-installation charge for each Technology System removed.
+   (i) Technology System Provider is not obligated to remove a Technology System with less than twenty-four (24) hour notice from the Owner/Agent.

+   (ii) Except where the Taxicab or Street Hail Livery Licensee terminates the contract pursuant to paragraphs one through five or subparagraph (ii) of paragraph eight of subdivision (d) of this section, or where the contract expires, the Technology System Provider may charge the Taxicab or Street Hail Livery Licensee a de-installation charge for each Technology System removed.

 (f) The Technology System Provider must reimburse the Taxicab or Street Hail Livery Licensee for any and all Fines caused by a failure of the Technology System or any of its components to perform in accordance with the Technology System requirements as required by 35 RCNY § 66-19 where such failure is not attributable to the acts or omissions of the Taxicab or Street Hail Livery Licensee or Taxicab or Street Hail Livery Driver, the abuse or misuse of the Technology System or other circumstances beyond the control of the Technology System Provider.
 For purposes of this provision, the term “Fine” means any and all fees, fines, or financial penalties imposed on a Taxicab or Street Hail Livery Licensee or Taxicab or Street Hail Livery Driver by the Commission or other any City agency.